12 More Mooncakes You Don’t Want to Miss in 2009 – A Remix!

 Fancy some posh nosh that wouldn’t blow a hole in your pocket?
 There’s the seven perfumes snowskin with martell cordon bleu cognac truffle. ($72 for 8)

-One flavor that I must highlight is the inventive ginger-infused milk snowskin mooncake with century egg and custard.
+One flavour that I must highlight is the inventive ginger-infused milk snowskin mooncake with century egg and custard.
 Yes, you read that right.
 Pieces of century egg hidden amidst the custard paste.
 Talk about novelties, this one takes the cake! ($46 for 8)

 St. Regis